Azerbaijan–Georgia relations: Controversies

-Although Azerbaijan and Georgia managed to build friendly relations, some controversies also happened occasionally.
-One of the controversial situations labeled as football scandal took place during the first leg of a UEFA Europa League qualifier between local Dinamo versus Gabala in Tbilisi on July 2, 2015 and served as a serious threat to Azerbaijan–Georgia relations and led to anger among Azerbaijani population.
+Although Azerbaijan and Georgia managed to build friendly relations, some controversies occasionally happens.
+One of the controversial situations labeled as a football scandal took place during the first leg of a UEFA Europa League qualifier between local Dinamo versus Gabala in Tbilisi on July 2, 2015 and served as a serious threat to Azerbaijan–Georgia relations and led to anger among Azerbaijani population.

 The worst and the most serious incident occurred during the match itself when a Georgian fan group hung out a poster with the following text “We remember Zagatala and Kakh.
-1921” claiming two historical provinces of Azerbaijan.
+1921”.
 The poster was taken away after efforts by UEFA officials.
 Right after that episode, Dinamo Tbilisi management released a statement condemning the incident and distancing itself from football hooligans.

 The immediate reaction to the incident came from top officials as well.
 “Strategic relationship with the Azerbaijani government and people is very important for Georgia.
-As the head of the Georgian government, I resolutely state that nobody, with such provocative actions, will be allowed to cast a shadow upon relations with Azerbaijan,” Prime Minister Irakli Garibashvili said.
+As the head of the Georgian government, I resolutely state that nobody, with such provocative actions, will be allowed to cast a shadow upon relations with Azerbaijan,” Georgian Prime Minister Irakli Garibashvili said.
 He also called on the country's Interior Ministry to launch an investigation into the alleged incident.

+In 2019, tensions escalated between Azerbaijan and Georgia as the countries disputed ownership of the David Gareja monastery complex.